 These unprecedented times have been challenging, to say the least.
 However, we're proud of you for helping our community succeed, from donating meals to essential employees, to sewing masks, to simply sharing resources on social media.
-We are truly #KittitasStrong.
+We are truly #StrongerTogether.

 As we move forward, we know you are anxious to reopen your doors.
 To ensure the safety of our community and to help you navigate the new normal, we have created the Work Hard.
 Work Smart.
 Work Safe. playbook.
-This comprehensive guide includes many of the recommendations that have been reviewed by Dr. Mark Larson and the Emergency Operation Center.
+This comprehensive guide includes many of the recommendations developed by the CDC and other federal, state, and local agencies.
 This resource will act as a living document, which we will update as this fluid situation changes.

-Though we know we wish to return to our regular lives, we must take necessary precautions during this time.
+Though we all want to return to our regular lives, we must take necessary precautions during this time.
 The last thing we want is for the virus to grow during this phase.
 This playbook is a guideline to help you safely serve your customers and accommodate your employees.
-If you have any questions, please contact the Kittitas County Chamber of Commerce.
+If you have any questions, please contact the Sullivan County Chamber of Commerce.
 We are here to help you.